biomejs/biome/xtask/codegen/README.md

 	```

 1. Nodes used to track broken code should contain the **Bogus** word in its name (case sensitive).
-This is needed because it will generate a different type of code, useful in case of errors inside the source code Rome will parse.
+This is needed because it will generate a different type of code, useful in case of errors inside the source code Biome will parse.

 ## `cargo codegen test`
 This command extracts inline comment tests inside `rome_js_parser` into the directory `rome_js_parser/test_data/`.